Samuuuh/ros-flatland-robot/README.md

 $ cd src
 ```

 5. In the folder `flatland_ws/src/` you will put the [Flatland Repository](https://github.com/avidbots/flatland).
-You also need to copy the `assignment_one` folder inside this repository under the folder `flatland_ws/src`.
+You also need to copy the `project` folder inside this repository under the folder `flatland_ws/src`.
   ```
   $ git clone https://github.com/avidbots/flatland
   ```

-6. After the previous step, you should have the following folders: `flatland_ws/src/flatland` and `flatland_ws/src/assignment_one/`.
+6. After the previous step, you should have the following folders: `flatland_ws/src/flatland` and `flatland_ws/src/project/`.
 Now it is necessary to allow the python code to be executable.
 ```
-chmod +x assignment_one/robot_movement.py assignment_one/robot_movement.py assignment_one/run.py assignment_one/world.py
+chmod +x project/robot_movement.py project/robot_movement.py project/run.py project/world.py
 cd ..
 ```
 7. Build the project on the root and activate the environment